“Where am I” I thought.

 This is very strange.
 Where was Donna?

 The room was filled with unusual people.
 There was a television in one corner.
-A few people were sitting at a table, hunched over some coloring books.
-Other people were talking quietly to each other.
+A table in another, a few people were sitting there, hunched over some coloring books.
+I scanned across the space slowly to see people talking quietly to each other.
 It should have looked normal but, something was not right.

 My arm ached.